-It shall be the policy of University View Academy that the school district shall provide educational opportunities in a non-discriminatory manner for children, and no person shall be denied the benefits of any education program or activity on the basis of race, color, physical or mental disability, religion or creed, national origin, age, veteran status, or sex (including gender, pregnancy, sexual orientation, and gender identity).
-All programs offered by schools within the school district shall be open to all students in compliance with statutory, regulatory, and judicial requirements.
+It shall be the policy of University View Academy that the school shall provide educational opportunities in a non-discriminatory manner for children, and no person shall be denied the benefits of any education program or activity on the basis of race, color, physical or mental disability, religion or creed, national origin, age, veteran status, or sex (including pregnancy and sexual orientation).
+All programs offered by schools within the school shall be open to all students in compliance with statutory, regulatory, and judicial requirements.
 This includes, but is not limited to, admissions, educational services, financial aid, and employment.